hmaydata/boise-state-fed-challenge/README.md

-# Boise State University Federal Reserve Club
-## College FED Challenge -- Economic Research & Analysis
+# College FED Challenge -- Economic Research & Analysis

 I am a member of the Boise State University Federal Reserve Club and College Fed Challenge team, where I analyze current economic conditions and monetary policy using economic and financial data.

 As part of the team, I research trends across financial, labor, housing, and goods markets and use data from FRED and other economic sources to evaluate current economic conditions.
 I create and analyze economic visualizations, discuss the significance of economic indicators with the team, and contribute to presentations and recommendations regarding monetary policy.

 ## Research Poster
 ### Navigating Monetary Policy in the Wake of Shifting Markets